imalikov/pine_script_docs/source/faq/Techniques.rst

 The `ta.barssince() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}barssince>`__ built-in function is the simplest way of doing it, as is done in Method 1 in the following script.
 Method 2 shows an alternate way to achieve the same result as `ta.barssince() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}barssince>`__.
-In Method 2 we watch for the condition as the script is executing on each successive bar, initialize our distance to 0 when we encounter the condition, and until we encounter the condition again, add 1 to the distance at each bar.
+In Method 2, we watch for the condition as the script is executing on each successive bar and initialize our distance to 0 when we encounter the condition.
+Add one to the distance at each bar until we reencounter the condition.
-In method 3 we save the bar’s index when the condition occurs, and we then use the difference between the current bar’s index and that one to derive the distance between the two.
+In method 3, we save the bar’s index when the condition occurs, and we then use the difference between the current bar’s index and that one to derive the distance between the two.

-In all cases the resulting value can be used as an index with the[] `history-referencing operator <https://www.tradingview.com/pine-script-docs/en/v5/language/Operators.html#history-referencing-operator>`__ because it accepts a series value, i.e., a value that can change on each bar.
+In all cases, the resulting value can be used as an index with the[] `history-referencing operator <https://www.tradingview.com/pine-script-docs/en/v5/language/Operators.html#history-referencing-operator>`__ because it accepts a series value, i.e., a value that can change on each bar.